zafrr/OSProject/README.md

 ***Questions:***

 1. Check the permission of the files created in myroot, what user and group is the files created in docker container on the host virtual machine? . ***(2 mark)*** root so how to check this permission .
 2. Can you change the permission of the files to user codespace.
-You will need this to be able to commit and get points for this question. ***(2 mark)***
+You will need this to be able to commit and get points for this question. ***(2 mark)*** yes, by using chmod u+x command
 ```bash
 //use sudo and chown
 sudo chown -R codespace:codespace myroot